-New York Institute of Technology (NYIT) has opened registration for its annual career-oriented summer programs at campuses in Manhattan (Columbus Circle) and Old Westbury, Long Island.
+New York Institute of Technology (NYIT) has opened registration for its annual career-oriented summer programs at campuses in New York City (Columbus Circle) and Long Island.
 The seven programs, known collectively as NYIT Academy, begin as early as July 9, with the last session ending on August 3.
 Sessions last between one and four weeks, depending on the program.

 High school students who want to experience Manhattan as a college student can attend one of the following technology-focused summer programs.
 (Most grant college credit for successful completion.)